pedrovitor074/workshop-with-gringo/src/car/roadmap.md

 5 - IMRPOVE THIS CHECK ABOUT THE LENGTH.
 6 - IMPROVE THE SORTS ( QUERY PARAMS ).
 7 - CONNECTION TO THE DATABASE.

+@---
+The project is probably be something with seeling cars

+@--- PROBLEMS

+1 - We dont have a way to difference the cars on the system right now